traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 This `Ingress` configures Traefik to redirect any incoming request starting by `/` to the `whoami:80` service.

-At this point, all the configurations are ready, apply the new files:
+At this point, all the configurations are ready.
+It is time to apply those new files:

 ```shell
 kubectl apply -f 03-whoami.yml \